nacedob/Neural_Network_Adam_vs_SGD_from_scratch/Readme.md

 This code has been created as a Final Bachelor Project (Double Degree in Mathematics and Physics - Universidad Complutense de Madrid), or TFG in my original language -Spanish.

-I have created this code on my own, based on Michael Nielsen idea's.
+I have created this code on my own, based on Michael Nielsen's idea.
 The main objective is to be able to create a Neural Network able to classify handwritten digits.
 For that purpose, I have chosen MNIST database to carry out network training and to test performance.

-The main idea is to compare theoretically and experimentally the use of different Optimizers to train networks.
+The main idea is to compare theoretical  and experimentally the use of different Optimizers to train networks.
 In this case, I have chosen to train our neural network first with classic Stochastic Gradient Descent (SGD) and [Adam](https://arxiv.org/abs/1412.6980).

-As demonstrate in my project, in both cases, Adam over-performs SGD [theoretically proof in pdf](Bachelor Final Thesis.pdf).
+As demonstrate in my project, in both cases, Adam over-performs SGD [theoretical  proof in pdf](Bachelor Final Thesis.pdf).
 You can check experimental proof here in python code, just by running main file.
 This experiment is explained later.

 ## Project structure